 Truck accident litigation organizations provide a variety of resources to help their attorney members hone their skills in truck crash cases, including:

 - Webinars/training videos

 D. Bruce Poole, Esq. is not only a member of several such organizations, he has also been honored and recognized by more than one of them for his accomplishments in truck accident litigation over the past three decades and more.

-A local attorney will be familiar not only with local laws but also with the local legal system.
+A local Frederick truck accident lawyer will be familiar not only with local laws but also with the local legal system.
 A local lawyer who knows and has worked with area courts, judges, juries, doctors, and expert witnesses is the most likely to get you the best results in your truck accident claim.
 The Poole Law Group has been representing clients in Maryland since 1958, when the firm was founded by D. Bruce Poole’s father, former County and State’s Attorney David K. Poole, Jr.

 Have You Been Hurt in a Truck Accident?

 The Frederick truck accident attorneys at The Poole Law Group have the experience and skill to help you seek fair compensation for your damages.
 Please contact us online, start a chat, or call us to schedule a free consultation.
 You pay no attorney fees unless we win your case.